 Osteopathic medicine is mainly based on the theory that all of the body’s systems are connected.
 That’s why the focus is on treating the body as a whole instead of addressing individual physical issues in isolation.
 At present, there are over 114,000 Osteopathic practitioners in the US, with 1 in 4 medical students aspiring to become Osteopathic doctors soon.

 The theory or idea behind Osteopathic medicine isn’t new.
 In fact, it dates back over a century, with founder Andrew Taylor Still hypothesizing that addressing issues with the body’s structure can help it heal on its own.
-Still, was practising during the Civil War era and mainly theorized that spinal issues lead to it sending nerve signals to all of the organs which make a person sick.
+Still was practicing during the Civil War era and mainly theorized that spinal issues lead to it sending nerve signals to all of the organs which make a person sick.
 That’s why he developed osteopathic manipulation treatments, which were meant to help restore normal bodily function by improving nerve health and promoting circulation.
 As a consequence of this approach, the body could heal itself.

 Another idea or concept held by Osteopathic medicine doctors is that there are numerous diseases that can stem from issues associated with the musculoskeletal system.
 The musculoskeletal system is comprised of the bones, nerves, and muscles.
 Osteopathic medicine doctors are trained to pay attention to how the body is working together to prevent and treat various health issues.

-Osteopathic medicine doctors believe that touch can also heal.
+Osteopathic medicine doctors believe that touch can heal.
 That’s why they are trained in osteopathic manipulative treatment, which is referred to as OMT or manual manipulation.
 The method helps to diagnose and treat various types of illnesses.
 However, not all Osteopathic medicine doctors use this as part of their regular practice.
 But it is a tool that’s used when and as needed.